chumphati/Metappuccino/README.md

 metappuccino --help
 ```

->Warning: if the model used is different from MetappucinoLLModel, an additional installation in the same python environment will be required (see section [Additional setup](#additional-setup)).
+>Warning: if the model used is different from MetappuccinoLLModel, an additional installation in the same python environment will be required (see section [Additional setup](#additional-setup)).

 #### Install from source
 ```bash